ellennickles/tis-services/README.md

 Export the completed spreadsheet as a tab-separated values file named `lines.tsv`.
 We can call this file whatever we want.
 Just be sure to update the filename in `tis-setup.py`.

+(Our data file is not stored in this repository.)

 ## Part 2: Set up the project environment
 1. Clone this repository onto your machine.
 2. In your terminal window, `cd` into the newly-cloned directory `tis-services`.